mhmdawnallah/Learning-Vuejs/README.md

 - **Proxies**: Vue js wrapping your properties with a javascript feature called Proxies to be notified whenever the value's tracked is changes that makes the Vue Js reactive over the vanilla javascript which is non-reactive.
 - **Seperation of Concerns**: You could create multiple Vue apps in the same app while each part control specific component in the web app and remains seperated
 - **View Controlled Template**: When you mount vue js app to specific html element everything inside this element is considered a template.
+- **Vue Instance Lifecycle**: Starting from the app before being created.

 ## Client Side Processing vs Server Side Processing
 - Client Side Processing